Opetushallitus/koulutusinformaatio/m/main/src/python/README.md

 #ki text version poc

+### Requirements

+It will only work with Koulutusinformaatio "facet search"

 ### Install

 You need Linux, python and virtualenv

-### Requirements
+### Running

-It will only work with Koulutusinformaatio "facet search"
+make

+The static output files will be generated in directory "out/".

+It will run against reppu (test-oppija.oph.ware.fi) as this is where facet search is working.
+You can change the environment from data.py.
+Wordpress queries are done from QA, this is probably OK even in production.

+### How to put into production

+Run the commad above, and move the static generated files

+  mv out/ koulutusinformaatio-app/src/main/webapp/m/

+Then add these files into git with something like this (not tested):

+  find . -type f |xargs git add
+  git commit -a -m "Erityiskoulutukset ja valmentavat" git push

 ### Background